gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 app.use(bodyParser.urlencoded({ extended: true }));
 ```

-And now we can read the contents of the from off `req.body` in our route:
+And now we can read the contents of the form off `req.body` in our route:

 ```js
 // app/controlelrs/index.js